-Then fold the bottom 1/3 of the paper up and used clear tape on the sides to keep it folded.
-This made a pocket for the Mayflower to sail in.
+Then fold the bottom 1/3 of the blue paper up and use clear tape on the sides to keep it folded.
+This makes a pocket for your Mayflower to sail in.

-One day when they are older we will talk more about why they came, but for now, this simple Mayflower craft was a good introduction into why we celebrate Thanksgiving.
+One day when they are older we will talk more about why they came, but for now, this simple Mayflower craft was a good introduction for toddlers and preschoolers as to why we celebrate Thanksgiving.

 You may also like these Thanksgiving crafts & activities: